Alternative Publishing Platforms

 The report was published on PubPub and you can read the report here.

-A full list of all participants of the Task & Finish group who are contributing to this activity is available at the end of this page.
+A full list of all participants of the APP Task & Finish group who are contributing to this activity is available at the end of this page.

 We embarked on this work with the intention of creating awareness among the research community, supporting institutions of alternative publishing platforms and providing a clearer picture of what these look like.
 We hope that this work will help the community better understand the functions, similarities and the differences of such platforms